iPhone 12 leak reveals killer upgrade to fight Galaxy Note 20

 As reported by PhoneArena, display analyst Ross Young has weighed in, seeming to back the idea of a 120Hz display on the iPhone 12 while also reinforcing a major caveat.

-Young says that this build of iOS 14 "only allows you to choose between 60Hz and something higher (120Hz).
-So you don't get the adaptive refresh rate in the Galaxy Note 20 Ultra, whose LTPO technology allows the panel to dial the Hz up or down depending on the content that's on screen.
+Young says that this build of iOS 14 "only allows you to choose between 60Hz and something higher (120Hz)."
+So the iPhone 12 would not get the adaptive refresh rate in the Galaxy Note 20 Ultra, whose LTPO technology allows the panel to dial the Hz up or down depending on the content that's on screen.

 We've heard previous reports pointing to the ProMotion display working fine on the larger 6.7-inch Phone 12 Pro Max but having issues on the 6.1-inch iPhone 12 Pro.
 But we've also heard that Apple may not include a 120Hz panel at all, with Ross Young saying in early August that there would be "no 120Hz hardware on new iPhones."